leocxy/shoify-flask-app/README.md

 ### Introduction

-This app created by Pocket Square.
+This repository created by Leo Chen <leo.cxy88@gmail.com>.
-It build for <MERCHANT_NAME>.

 Backend is using [Flask](https://www.palletsprojects.com/p/flask/).
 Admin panel is using [VueJS](https://vuejs.org/).